Best Texas Homeowners Insurance Quotes (2024)

 Best insurer for bundling: Mercury

-Texas is one of 10 states that regional home insurance company Mercury services.
+Texas is one of 10 states where regional home insurance company Mercury offers services.
 This company offers affordable auto, home, and business insurance and advertises a discount of up to 15% on your homeowners policy, plus up to 14.5% on your auto policy when you bundle.
 Mercury offers additional discounts, including savings for homeowners who install theft-detection devices and water-leak detection systems.

 Pros